fff0x/radiusd-ldap-nonroot/README.md

 ```

 **Note**:
-The Kubernetes manifests requires optionally Traefik v2 as ingress controller.
+The Kubernetes manifests optionally provides an IngressRoute configuration for the Traefik v2 ingress controller.
-See `manifests/traefikv2` and [this](https://github.com/k3s-io/k3s/issues/1141)
+See `manifests/traefikv2` and [this](https://github.com/k3s-io/k3s/issues/1141) for the current status of
-for the status of Traefik v2 integration in k3s.
+Traefik integration in k3s.

 ## Debug